With national reach and strong name recognition, Co-operators car insurance has become a familiar choice for many Canadians.

 While it may not be one of the oldest, Co-Operators is one of the largest insurance companies in Canada.
 For 15 consecutive years, it has also been recognized in Corporate Knights’ annual Best 50 Corporate Citizens list — ranking first among global insurers, second in the global financial sector, and third overall in Canada.

-❌ Restricted to Co-operators products and pricing
+Restricted to Co-operators products and pricing

-If you buy car insurance from Co-operators, your policy will be underwritten by Co-operators General Insurance Company — meaning you’re limited to their coverage options, pricing, and discount structure.
+If you buy car insurance from Co-operators, your policy will be underwritten by Co-operators General Insurance Company—meaning you’re limited to their coverage options, pricing, and discount structure.
 Unlike a digital broker like YouSet, which compares quotes across multiple insurers to help you find the best deal, Co-operators can only offer what’s in their own lineup.

-✅ Co-operative model
+Co-operative model

 Unlike publicly traded insurers or investor-owned companies (like Intact or Allstate), Co-operators operates as a co-operative.
 Simply put, this means it’s owned by its policyholders, not external shareholders.
 While this structure might align with your values, keep in mind that it doesn’t necessarily translate to lower premiums.

-✅ Available in most provinces
+Available in most provinces

 Co-operators car insurance is available in most provinces, but not all.
 While drivers in Ontario, Quebec, and eastern Canada, as well as the territories, are likely to have access, those in British Columbia and Manitoba will likely not be able to purchase car insurance from Co-operators due to the provinces’ public car insurance plans.

-❌ Bundling savings may fall short
+Bundling savings may be limited

-Co-operators vs. YouSet Car Insurance
+Co-operators vs. YouSet car insurance

 Since 2017, YouSet has been making it easier for Canadians to buy home and car insurance online.
 Why spend hours manually comparing quotes when our proprietary technology can do it all for you in less than 4 minutes?
 Not only that, but we’ll also have Canada’s top insurance providers competing for your business, ensuring you get the best price year after year.
 With over 300,000 users and an average online review rating of 4.9 stars, YouSet is a broker well worth considering.